patrickjennings/logstash-pfsense/README.md

 Finally, check the "Everything" checkbox for "Remote Syslog Contents".

 ## Logstash
+Edit conf.d/10-syslog.conf and change the host conditional on line 4 to be your pfSense IP address if it is not the default 192.168.1.1.

 Copy the contents of the conf.d and patterns directories to /etc/logstash/.

 ## Kibana